microsoft/ai-developer/Labs/lab-04.md

 In this task, you will explore different flow types in Azure AI Foundry by running the app without the OpenAPI Plugin to observe its default behavior.

-1. Launch your AI Chat app in any of the language, and submit the following prompt, and see how it responds:
+1. Launch your AI Chat app in any of the languages, submit the following prompt, and see how it responds:
     ```
     What are my work items?
     ```